IbrahimHussainAli/Tranquil/readme.md

 - The website I have chosen to create is a contemporary culture magazine showing art, fashion etc. I tried to give it a minimal aesthetic feel because that's the type of art and photos I'd want on there.
 The fictional magazine is made to give an all around easy and minimal navigation so you feel "Tranquil" while using the site.
 Thank you.

 - The 4 webpages which are the Assignment are: index.html (Homepage), art.html(Art section), journey-into-midnight.html(Art post) and artSearch.html(The Met post).
 The rest (fashion.html, travel.html, about.html) have been put there to show smooth navigation, but they do not have real content.
+- The homepage was created using CSS Grid, as was the "Art" page, I chose this because once you understand the basics on how it works it can be effective to create a good layout of images or article posts.
+- The Journey Into Midnight post was also create using CSS grid, I have chosen not to resize all the images but to use the CSS grid to adjust the images to your screen size.
 - The two posts that work are: Journey into midnight and The Met Search which bring you to a article page and the API.
 - I had not understood what branches were until I had finished the website so no branches were made.
 - My main bugs were caused by javascript errors which were resolved by trial and error and guidance from the lab examples given to us.